Rush Limbaugh, having more fun than a human being should be allowed to have here on the Excellence in Broadcasting Network.

 I'm sure it was full of whiny, teary.

-Uh the FEMA was nowhere to be found.
+FEMA was nowhere to be found.

 Blah, blah, blah.

-Which is the overall theme of all this.
+Because Bush sucks, which is the overall theme of all this.

-You know, I I I agree with you.
+You know, I agree with you.

-Bush sucks, and I want to give you my story, and I'll bet I could get a reporter to talk to me.
+And I'll bet I could get a reporter to talk to me.

 And not as me, just, you know, call in as Enos Slobodnik or somebody.

-They report the news they want to be true.
+That's why, folks, they report the news they want to be true.

-The readership is a bunch of Jason Blair's.
+The readership is a bunch of Jason Blairs.

-The editor's a bunch of Jason Blair's.
+The editors are a bunch of Jason Blair's.

-Pinch Schultzberger's a Jason Blair.
+Pinch Schulzberger's a Jason Blair.

 Here's the editor's note.

-This is this is what they said.
+This is what they said.

 What did I tell you?

-Yesterday the New York police arrested Ms. Fenton, charging her with several counts of welfare fraud and grand larceny.
+Yesterday, the New York police arrested Ms. Fenton, charging her with several counts of welfare fraud and grand larceny.

 Prosecutors in Brooklyn say she was not a Katrina victim, never lived in Biloxi, and had improperly received thousands of dollars in government aid.

-They didn't fact check, they didn't double check.
+They didn't fact check.

 That's the bottom line.

-By the way, back to the Christian peacemaker teams.
+By the way, back to the Christian Peacemaker teams.

 You remember that?

-After a year and a half of coordinated advocacy for Iraqis detained by U.S. and other occupying forces, Christian peacemaker teams is ending its adopt a detainee letter writing campaign.
+After a year and a half of coordinated advocacy for Iraqis detained by U.S. and other occupying forces, Christian Peacemaker Teams is ending its adopt a detainee letter writing campaign.

-CPT's Iraq project will, however, continue to monitor the situation of Iraqis captured by the multinational force in Iraq and by the new Iraqi forces.
+CPT's Iraq Project will, however, continue to monitor the situation of Iraqis captured by the multinational force in Iraq and by the new Iraqi forces.

-Now, the uh adopt a detainee letter writing campaign beginning in March of 2004 matched individual detainees with congregations, mosques, synagogues, and peace groups in North America and around the world.
+Now, the adopt a detainee letter writing campaign beginning in March of 2004 matched individual detainees with congregations, mosques, synagogues, and peace groups in North America and around the world.

 These groups wrote letters to U.S., Iraqi, and other relevant officials on the detainees' behalf.

-My guess is that the adopt a detainee campaign fizzled on these people.
+My guess is that the adopt a detainee campaign fizzled on these people and they announced its cancellation.

 But anyway, that's who they are.